walter7878/data-curriculum/libs.md

 ## Graph and networks
 * [Graphbrain](https://github.com/graphbrain/graphbrain).
 Graphbrain is an Artificial Intelligence open-source software library and scientific research tool.
 Its aim is to facilitate automated meaning extraction and text understanding, as well as the exploration and inference of knowledge.
 [Docs here](https://graphbrain.net/overview/hypergraph.html).
 * [NetworkX](https://networkx.github.io/).
 NetworkX is a Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.
 [Github](https://github.com/networkx/networkx).
-* [NERtwork](https://github.com/brandontlocke/NERtwork).
-NERtwork is a collection of scripts to help you create a network graph of co-occurring named entities using open source tools.
-This is done by using Stanford Named Entity Recognizer to identify named entities in the documents, then using NetworkX to create a bipartite projected network and exporting the node and edge lists for use in network visualization tools.

 ## Scalability and Parallelization